 Michael McCarriagher, Georgia Bureau of Investigation

-Danica Ommen, Iowa State University (Statistics Task Group representative)
+Danica Ommen, Iowa State University (Statistics Task Group Chair)

 Kyle Osborne, U.S. Army Criminal Investigation Laboratory (USACIL)